Multiculturalism in Canada: Historical context

 In the 21st century Canada is often characterised as being "very progressive, diverse, and multicultural".
-Until the 1960s, Canadians generally saw themselves in terms of English and French cultural, linguistic and political identities, and to some extent indigenous.
+However, Canada until the 1960s saw itself in terms of English and French cultural, linguistic and political identities, and to some extent indigenous.
 European immigrants speaking other languages, such as Canadians of German ethnicity and Ukrainian Canadians, were suspect, especially during the First World War when thousands were put in camps because they were citizens of enemy nations.
 Jewish Canadians were also suspect, especially in Quebec where anti-semitism was a factor and the Catholic Church of Quebec associated Jews with modernism, liberalism, and other unacceptable values.

-Asians encountered legal obstacles limiting immigration during the 1800s and early 1900s.
-Despite this, many still continued to immigrate, either in search of better lives, for work, or to join family members who had gone before the laws were enacted.
-An example was the increase in Indian/South Asian immigration to Canada between 1897 and 1907.
-Taking advantage of their legal right as commonwealth members to travel freely within the empire. (other Asiatic people were banned from immigrating through western Canada, having to either sail around Africa or travel to Europe where a ship could be taken to Canadas East Coast.)